Crochet Guild Australia is the brainchild of passionate crocheters from NSW and QLD.

 After teaching at the CGOA conferences since 2000 and the Stitches and DFW Fiberfest events in USA Jenny was determined to bring some of that magic to Australia.
 She is delighted to say that, thanks to this wonderful committee, her dream has been realised and now Australia has its very own Crochet Guild.

-Lynda Tomkins - Secretary
+Lynda Tomkins - Treasurer

 Lynda learned to crochet from her mother when she was a youngster growing up in Central Queensland.
 It remained a hobby for her as she pursued a career in accounting until 2014 when she decided a change was needed and crocheting and yarn became her focus.